 Once upon a time trains ran slow and had to make frequent stops to have lubrication applied as part of maintenance for performance.
 With the fast paced movements trains are able to make today, it took a unique invention to enable an auto-lubrication process.

 Elijah McCoy is an Black inventor from Canada that invented one of the many automatic lubricators for trains, and patented it in 1872 as “Improvement in Lubricators for Steam-Engines”.

 It wasn’t until 1920 that he formed the Elijah McCoy Manufacturing Company to produce his oil lubricators with McCoy company name.

 Fun Fact: There are 5 U.S. Patent and Trademark Offices, and the Midwest region UPTO in Detroit, MI is named The Elijah J. McCoy Midwest Regional Office (MWRO) of the U.S. Patent and Trademark Office (USPTO).

-Granville T Woods: inventor of the Synchronous Multiplex Railway Telegraph
+Inventor of the Synchronous Multiplex Railway Telegraph.

 "Your order is ready for pick up!"